 This lack of definitive and universal rules can make it more difficult to come to a firm decision and feel justified in that decision when deciding that a partner betrayed you.
 The relative newness of the Internet world and the many different kinds of Internet interaction only add confusion to the matter.

-However, this subjectivity also means that your feelings about and response to any form of cheating are just as legitimate as any one else’s.
-The well-worn excuse that an affair “only” happened online should not make you feel that your shock, anger and other emotions that accompany a betrayal of trust are not justified.
-As professor of psychology Susan Krauss Whitbourne, Ph.D., states in her own article about Internet infidelity, “Just because the cheating takes place online doesn’t mean it’s any less painful.”
+However, this subjectivity also means that your feelings about and respond to any form of cheating are just as legitimate as anyone else’s.
+The well-worn excuse that an affair “only” happened online should not make you feel that your shock, anger, and other emotions that accompany a betrayal of trust are not justified.
+As a professor of psychology, Susan Krauss Whitbourne, Ph.D., states in her own article about Internet infidelity, “Just because the cheating takes place online doesn’t mean it’s any less painful.”